Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Botv4/README.md

 1. After renaming your LUIS intents, train and publish them.
 It might take a minute or two to see the changes reflected in your responses in the chat client (if already testing).

 #### Enable Bing Spell Check
-1. In the Startup.cs file of your local bot project, add your Bing Spell Check Key at the top where indicated.
+1. In the Startup.cs file of this sample, copy the BingSpellCheckKey variable and add it to your Startup.cs file at the top.
+Add your Bing Spell Check Key where indicated.
 If you do not yet have a Bing Spell Check resource in Azure, [get a free trial](https://azure.microsoft.com/en-us/try/cognitive-services/my-apis/?api=spellcheck-api), or create a new Bing Spell Check v7 resource in the Azure portal and fetch its key.

 ## Prerequisites - Syncing the code
 Now that your Dispatch structure is set in your bot and in luis.ai, you only need to copy/paste missing code when comparing your bot with this sample.